 Thousands of fire dampers are situated within the fire walls of office buildings, care homes, hotels and apartment blocks.
 But like all such systems – fitted incorrectly, moved during a retrofit, or simply not properly maintained, they can fail to prevent fire spreading quickly throughout the building.

 Fire dampers play a crucial role in a building’s fire safety system.
 If they do not operate as designed, fire can spread with rapid, lethal results.
 Fire dampers prevent the spread of fire through heating, ventilation or air conditioning ducts.
 They are part of the passive fire protection system and fire strategy of a building; closing the shutter blade of the damper to prevent the spread of fire within the ducts.
+With the enactment of the Regulatory Reform (Fire Safety) Order 2005, it is now the employer’s responsibility to maintain their fire safety systems.

+Regular fire damper testing, cleaning and maintenance is essential as a legal requirement and as a critical part of building fire safety management.
 In the case of a fire, the difference between a well-maintained, working fire damper and an ill-maintained, partially working fire damper can be the difference between life and death.
 Regular fire damper testing (known as drop-testing), cleaning and maintenance is essential – both as a legal requirement and as a critical part of building fire safety management.

 Our team of Certified Fire Technicians and City & Guilds NVQ Certified Engineers can inspect any motorised or fusible-linked fire damper system currently installed within your building; carrying out a service, drop-testing and carrying out repairs, if necessary.
-We provide our clients with a live on-site report which includes written and photographic evidence that a comprehensive fire damper drop-testing service has been carried out and will be certified by a Fire Technician as part of our ongoing commitment to fire safety.

 According to BS 9999:2017 – Code of Practice for the Fire Safety in the Design, Management and Use of Buildings: Maintenance of air conditioning and ventilation equipment including air filters, motors, fire dampers and their controls, smoke detectors and alarms is of paramount importance both in preventing fire and in ensuring that measures taken to mitigate its consequences are effective when needed.